On This Page

 Whether you’re inside or outside of the therapy room, trying to shoulder all of the work of the relationship on your own increases imbalances in the relationship and is ultimately unsustainable.

-The best results for therapy come when you’re motivated to change, and this is just as true for couples.
-If only one of you wants to fix the relationship, and only one of you is willing to use what you learn in therapy at home, any change that occurs from going to counseling is likely to be short-lived and superficial.
+You get the best results in therapy when you’re motivated to change, and this is just as true for couples.
+If only one of you wants to fix the relationship, and only one of you is willing to use what you learn in therapy at home, any change that occurs from going to counseling is likely to be short-lived.

 Does Online Marriage Counseling Work?

-It may be more difficult for counselors to de-escalate conflict if both partners are in the same room, but the therapist is only present via video.
-It may also be harder for partners to engage with one another when their attention is pulled to a computer screen.
+That said, there are unique challenges for couples counselors who offer online sessions.
+It may be more difficult to de-escalate conflict if both partners are in the same room but the therapist is only present via video.
+It may also be harder for partners to focus on each other when their attention is pulled to a computer screen.

-While online couples counseling has not been proven effective, it hasn’t been proven ineffective, either.
-If you and your partner know you need to see a counselor, but there aren’t any couples counselors within driving distance from you, or you can’t afford local marriage therapy rates, it might be worth trying online couples counseling instead of just giving up.
+While online couples counseling hasn’t been proven effective, it hasn’t been proven ineffective, either.
+If you and your partner know you need to see a counselor, but there aren’t any in driving distance or you can’t afford local marriage therapy rates, it’s worth trying online couples counseling instead of just giving up.

 How Long Does It Take for Marriage Counseling to Work?

-The research is quite specific on how long it takes for couples counseling to work.
-According to one therapist interviewed in the 2005 New York Times article, most couples take 5 to 10 sessions to get results from couples counseling.
+Couples counseling can work surprisingly quickly.
+According to one therapist interviewed in a 2005 New York Times article, most couples take 5 to 10 sessions to get results from couples counseling.
+That’s about one or two months’ worth of weekly sessions.

 How Long Do Couples Spend in Couples Counseling?

-This means if you and your partner need to see a counselor but are worried over whether you can sustain the expense and time commitment over months, or even years, you can relax a little.
+This means if you and your partner need to see a counselor but worry that you might not be able to sustain the time commitment and expense over months, or even years, you can relax a little.
 While some couples need or choose to stay in therapy longer than the 12-session average, many do not.
 If you only have the time or money for short-term work, you can still get effective results from just two or three months of weekly sessions.

 What Can You Do to Make Marriage Counseling More Successful?